Town vs. Village vs. Hamlet on Long Island

 What a Hamlet Is

-- An unincorporated community
+- An unincorporated community or place name

-- Has no local government
+- Not a separate local government

 Key Characteristics of Hamlets